Pluri-potential theory, submersions and calibrations: Integral and supremum functions

 Part 2: The assumption implies that all expressions of the form $(H,Z)$, ie the horizontal component of $H$, vanish for all $t$.
 In this case, rather than using equation \ref{eq:volsecvariation}, it is better to notice that

 As above, this leads to the equality

 We may conclude as before.

-Part 3: The assumption implies that the volume is constant and it allows us to apply the argument of Part 1 to the above formula for $\Hess_B(F)$. \end{proof}
+Part 3: The assumption implies that the volume is constant and it allows us to apply the argument of Parts 1,2 to the above formula for $\Hess_B(F)$. \end{proof}

-\textit{Remark. }If, as in Proposition \ref{p:potential_bis}, $f$ is convex and $\Sigma_b$ is totally geodesic (or even just minimal), then the restriction to $\Sigma_b$ is subharmonic.
+\textit{Remark. }If, as in Theorem \ref{thm:potential_bis}, $f$ is convex and $\Sigma_b$ is totally geodesic (or even just minimal), then the restriction to $\Sigma_b$ is subharmonic.
 The max principle then implies that $f$ is constant on $\Sigma_b$.

 \

 \textit{Remark. }One might alternatively be interested in the normalized integral function.
 This coincides (up to constants) with our integral function whenever the volume functional is constant, as in Parts 2, 3 above (or in the case of group actions, see below).
 In general, however, the normalization adds extra terms to the calculations above, making convexity more difficult to achieve.